sourcerer-io/awesome-libraries/README.md

 ### My profile shows libraries I don't work with

 Sourcerer relies on statistical classifier to predict library for a code line, so mistakes are possible.
-Search for [open issues][issues] to see if anyone else has already reported the issue.
+Search for [open issues](issues) to see if anyone else has already reported the issue.
 Any information you can add, especially links to public repositories, is helpful.

 ### My repository has label of wrong technology